Depression and Low Mood

 Feelings of low mood can leave us feeling isolated – it’s important to try and keep in touch with relatives and friends that are supportive.
 Try and build up contact if you have been out of touch, start with a short phone call and go from there.

-Often, support groups can be great support, you will hear what has helped other people and can offer mutual support.
-Scottish Families affected by Alcohol and Drugs run family support groups in the community – why not have a look on our website for one near you, or alternatively we have online virtual family support groups that can be accessed from anywhere in Scotland.
-If you would like to take part in a virtual family support group, simply give our helpline a call for more information on 08080 10 10 11.
+Often, support groups can be a great support, you will hear what has helped other people and can offer mutual support.
+We run family support services in the community – why not have a look on our website for one near you, or alternatively we have online virtual family support groups that can be accessed from anywhere in Scotland.
+If you would like to take part in a virtual family support group, simply give our Helpline a call for more information on 08080 10 10 11.

 Strategy Three: Talking Therapies

 There are many different types of counselling and talking therapies available, some are one to one, and others may take place in a group format.
 It’s important to find the right support for you.
-The SFAD website has a local service directory that will give you a list of all local services – don’t be afraid to contact a few to find out what they offer before deciding which suit you best.
-Through SFAD you also have access to our helpline which is open until 11pm every evening.
+You can contact our Helpline and we’ll help you find the best support.

 Strategy Four: Mindfulness